 Expect overnight closures at Lee-Brightside intersection for construction

-BATON ROUGE- There's going to be overnight work on the Nicholson project that will cause back up and traffic due to the numerous delays.
+BATON ROUGE- Overnight work is planned on the Nicholson Drive that will cause traffic delays for drivers all week.

-Monday LA 30 near Lee Drive and Brightside lane may have one lane closed through Friday from 8 p.m. to 5 a.m. this to continue work on the project.
+LA 30 near Lee Drive and Brightside Drive may have one lane closed from 8 p.m. to 5 a.m.
+Monday through Friday, weather permitting, to continue work on Nicholson Drive.

-The convenience store one of many in the complex affected by the hassle of the road work.
+It's the latest step in a lengthy process to renovated the Nicholson corridor that runs through LSU's campus.

-DOTD has been working in the Lee and Brightside area since 2018 to add turning lanes to the dangerous intersection as well as fix an old bridge.
+The convenience store is one of many in the complex affected by the hassle of the road work.

-DOTD says the weather has affected progress and they're now looking at early summer 2020 for a to complete it.
+DOTD has been working in the Lee and Brightside area since 2018 to add turning lanes to the problematic intersection, as well as fix an old bridge.
+Officials say weather has affected progress and they're now looking at early summer 2020 to complete it.